jbusecke/xmovie/README.md

 afternoon of a weeklong conference, but it can also speed up the discovery process, since our eyes are amazing image processing devices.

-This module aims to facilitate movie rendering from data object based on [xarray](https://github.com/pydata/xarray) objects.
+This module aims to facilitate movie rendering from data objects based on [xarray](https://github.com/pydata/xarray) objects.

 Xarray already provides a way to create quick and beautiful static images from your data.